clerk/javascript/packages/chrome-extension/README.md

 ## Getting Started

-To use this package you should first create a Clerk application and retrieve a `Publishable Key` for you application to be used as environment variables `REACT_APP_CLERK_PUBLISHABLE_KEY`.
+To use this package you should first create a Clerk application and retrieve a `Publishable Key` for you application to be used as environment variables `VITE_CLERK_PUBLISHABLE_KEY`.

 ### Prerequisites